mutaznudhar99/Oracle-Database/Installing-&-configuring-OEM.md

-Implemented and configured Oracle Enterprise Manager (OEM) Cloud Control 13c using a multi-tier architecture, separating the OEM Server (OMS) and the Management
+Implemented and configured Oracle Enterprise Manager (OEM) Cloud Control 13c and installed agent on host target database using a multi-tier architecture, separating the OEM Server (OMS) and the Management Repository (OMR).
-Repository (OMR).
 OEM serves as a centralized GUI console for DBAs to monitor, schedule, and execute jobs across multiple databases from a single point of control.

 Prerequirements:
 - A dedicated server for OEM Cloud Control (OMS) installation.
 - A separate server for the Oracle Management Repository (OMR) database.
 Single server for database management repository OEM
+- Agent host for add and monitor database target